-Goal 6:6.0 Certify Verify Adherence to OpenChain Requirements
+Goal 6:6.0 CertifyVerify Adherence to OpenChain Requirements

-6.1 In order for an organization to be a compliance program to be deemed OpenChain CertifiedConforming, it-the organization must affirm that it has an Open Source managementthe program that meets the criteria described in this OpenChain Specification version 2.0.
+6.1 In order for an organization to be-have an OpenChain CertifiedConforming program, it must affirm that it has an Open Source managementthe program that meets the criteria described in this OpenChain Specification version 1,2.02.

-6.1.1 An document affirmingation of the existence of an Open Source management the program that meets all the requirements of this OpenChain Specification version 2.0.
+□ 6.1.1 An affirmation of the existence of an Open Source managementa program that meets all the requirements of this OpenChain Specification version 1.2.02.